Welcome to the Walgreens International Pharmacist Resource Center.

 What are Priority Dates and backlogs?

 Because of the large number of people who wish to become Permanent Residents, a system has been devised to regulate the distribution of available immigrant visa numbers pursuant to a quota system.
 An individual's priority date is established in one of two ways.
 If the individual is required to go through the labor certification process, the priority date is the date the labor certification was filed with the state Department of Labor.
-If the individual was exempt from the labor certification process, the priority date is the date the I-140 Immigrant Visa petition was filed with the INS.
+If the individual was exempt from the labor certification process, the priority date is the date the I-140 Immigrant Visa petition was filed with the USCIS.

 If the individual's priority date is "current," and the immigrant visa petition has been approved, an immigrant visa is available.
-As such, the individual may be able to file his permanent residence application (I-485) with the INS.
+As such, the individual may be able to file his permanent residence application (I-485) with the USCIS.
 Foreign nationals from Mexico, India, China, and the Philippines may experience delays before their priority date is current due to the high number of immigrant visa applications by nationals of those countries.

 An employee's six years of H-1B eligibility is "maxing out" and the I-140 has been approved, but she is not able to file the I-485, Adjustment of Status application, due to priority date backlogs.
 Can she remain in the U.S. until she files the I-485?

 A recently enacted law allows foreign nationals in H-1B classification to benefit from an extension of the H-1B classification under certain conditions.
-The INS must have approved an Immigrant Visa Petition on behalf of the individual based on the employment-based first, second or third preference classification.
+The USCIS must have approved an Immigrant Visa Petition on behalf of the individual based on the employment-based first, second or third preference classification.
 In addition, the individual must be a national of one of the oversubscribed countries and be waiting for his priority date to become current to file the I-485 application.

 What options exist for obtaining Permanent Residence classification based on a family relationship?